EarthZetaOrg/ai-trading-bot/docs/configuration.md

 If default configuration file is not created we recommend you to copy and use the `config.json.example` as a template for your bot configuration.

-The Freqtrade configuration file is to be written in the JSON format.
+The earthzetaorg configuration file is to be written in the JSON format.

 Additionally to the standard JSON syntax, you may use one-line `// ...` and multi-line `/* ... */` comments in your configuration files and trailing commas in the lists of parameters.